Akhilesh7798/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is my first git repo in which i have made a Tic-Tac-Toe game using HTML,CSS &amp; JavaScript.
+This is my first git repo in which i have made a Tic-Tac-Toe game using HTML,CSS and JavaScript.